cloud-gov/cg-site/content/docs/apps/docker.md

 #### Docker as tasks

 There is [a Cloud Foundry API for tasks creation](http://v3-apidocs.cloudfoundry.org/version/3.31.0/index.html#tasks).
 This allows single, one-off tasks to be triggered through the API.

+## Docker example walk through

+1. launch an app
+1. use cups (user-provided service) to get to secrets
+1. use env vars and bindings to control connection to db
+1. use env vars and binding to connect to S3